zeldaret/af/tools/asm-processor/README.md

 )
 ```

-To compile the file, run `python3 build.py $CC -- $AS $ASFLAGS -- $CFLAGS -o out.o in.c`, where $CC points to an IDO binary (5.3/7.1 and recomp/qemu all supported), $AS is e.g. `mips-linux-gnu-as`, $ASFLAGS e.g. `-march=vr4300 -mabi=32` and $CFLAGS e.g. `-Wab,-r4300_mul -non_shared -G 0 -Xcpluscomm -g`. build.py may be customized as needed.
+To compile the file, run `build.py $CC -- $AS $ASFLAGS -- $CFLAGS -o out.o in.c`, where $CC points to an IDO binary (5.3/7.1 and recomp/qemu all supported), $AS is e.g. `mips-linux-gnu-as`, $ASFLAGS e.g. `-march=vr4300 -mabi=32` and $CFLAGS e.g. `-Wab,-r4300_mul -non_shared -G 0 -Xcpluscomm -g`.

-In addition to an .o file, build.py also generates a .d file with Makefile dependencies for .s files referenced by the input .c file.
+In addition to an .o file, asm-processor also generates a .d file with Makefile dependencies for .s files referenced by the input .c file.
-This functionality may be removed if not needed.
+This functionality can be disabled by passing the `--no-dep-file` flag.

 Reading assembly from file is also supported, by either `GLOBAL_ASM("file.s")` or `#pragma GLOBAL_ASM("file.s")`.

+For compatibility with common GCC macros, `INCLUDE_ASM("folder", functionname);` and `INCLUDE_RODATA("folder", functionname);` are also allowed, and equivalent to `GLOBAL_ASM("folder/functionname.s")`.

 ### What is supported?